 dangerous to us.
 More about this in Study

-a remarkable snapshot plot of the current location of known asteroids in the inner Solar
+plot of the current location of known asteroids in the inner

-impression of impossibly crowded regions, the typical separation between asteroids
+the impression of impossibly crowded regions, the actual typical

 - < 1 km to almost 1000 km diameter.
 The three largest asteroids